Things to Do in Santiago

 This is one of the most comprehensive routes you'll find in Santiago, as we'll also learn some of the route's culinary secrets.
 We'll also end inside the GAM (Mexico City Municipality), a place with good public transportation connections (buses, metro), and the option to request private taxi services (Uber, Didi).

-Santiago General Cemetery: An open-air museum.
+General Cemetery of Santiago: An open-air museum.

 We will visit the most important tombs and mausoleums in architectural and historical terms (Italian Mausoleum and its stained glass windows, Gothic mausoleums, exotic mausoleums, Green Chapel, Yellow Chapel, among others).
 We will be able to enjoy a very green tour as it is full of trees and gardens.